dongyx/chtrie/README.md

 CHTrie provides low-level interfaces.
 It's not designed in the concepts of strings and trees, but symbols and nodes.

-Each node is indexed by a non-negative integer, and `0` is always the root node.
+Each node is indexed by a non-negative integer less than the maximum number of nodes specified by the `chtrie_alloc()` call, and `0` is always the root node.

 You could use the `chtrie_walk()` function to walk from one node to its child.
 The `chtrie_walk()` function also provides an argument that determines whether to create a new node if the child didn't exist.